nohadrweesh/ckad-notes/03-Configuration/securitycontext.md

-- securityCOntext at both pod level and container level
+- securityContext at both pod level and container level
 - container level overrides pod level
 - capabilities only supported at container level